CorruptedAesthetic/Fennel2503/VALIDATOR_MANAGEMENT_INSTRUCTIONS.md

   - Replace `<RPC_PORT>` with the node's RPC port (e.g., 9946 for Charlie).
   - Copy the returned hex string (e.g., `0x...`).

+  Alternatively:

+Connect Polkadot.js Apps to Charlie's node (e.g., ws://127.0.0.1:9946).
+In Polkadot.js Apps, go to Developer → RPC calls and use author_rotateKeys() to generate new session keys on Charlie's node.
+This returns a hex string (e.g., 0x...), which is the public part of the new session keys.
+Copy the returned hex string.

 ### b.
 Set Session Keys On-Chain
+- go on alice's node (boot)
 - In Polkadot.js Apps, go to **Developer → Extrinsics**.
 - Select the validator's own account (e.g., Charlie) as the sender.
 - Choose the `session` pallet and the `setKeys` extrinsic.